eclipse-kura/kura-metapackage/README.md

-# kura-metapackage
-Eclipse Kura™ Metapackage
+# Eclipse Kura™ metapackage
+This project allows to create full featured Eclipse Kura installer in Debian format.

+The following architectures are supported:

+- arm64
+- amd64